probprog/anglican/code/embang/README.md

 will run the inference on the 'simple branching' example.
 The example itself is in 'src/angsrc/branching.clj'.
-You can also run the same from the command line:
+You can also run the same example from the command line:

 	lein run -- -a pgibbs \\
 	  -o ":number-of-sweeps 50 :number-of-particles 100" angsrc.hmm